amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-become-the-winner-in-facebook-bidding.md

   - lowest cost
   - target cost
   - value optimization with minimum return on ad spend
-seo_title: "Facebook Bidding: Guide for Users Who Don't Know a Thing"
 metadescription: Read about Facebook bidding fundamentals including strategies, bidding types, and bidding recommendations.
 Plus get a free gift to help you win an auction.
-focus_keyphrase: facebook bidding
-seotitle: "Facebook Bidding: Guide for Users Who Don't Know a Thing"
 ---
 <!--StartFragment-->